 In the Exluded folders and files field the list of folders and files to be excluded from scanning can be set.
-These can be the quarantine folder of the anti-virus, some program folders, temporary files (swap files), etc.
+These can be the guarantine folder of the anti-virus, some program folders, temporary files (swap files), etc.

+The list is empty by default.
 To add a file, folder or mask to the list type its name into the entry field and click Add.
-To enter an existing file name or folder you can click Browse to the right and select the object in a standard file browsing window.
+To enter an existing file name or folder, or edit the path in the field before adding it to the list you can click Browse to the right and select the object in a standard file browsing window.

-To remove a file or folder from the list select it in the list and click Remove.
+To remove a file or folder from the list select it in the list and click Remove